-Failing one or more criterion Some dwellings will have elemental failures within more than one criterion (e.g. a dwelling may require loft insulation in the Energy Efficiency criterion and adequate kitchen sockets within the Modern Facilities and Services criterion).
+Failing one or more criterion

+Some dwellings will have elemental failures within more than one criterion (e.g. a dwelling may require loft insulation in the Energy Efficiency criterion and adequate kitchen sockets within the Modern Facilities and Services criterion).
 Such a property will be recorded as failing two or more criteria.

-Stock meeting SHQS Stock that has been assessed on and passed both externally and internally.
+Stock meeting SHQS

+Stock that has been assessed on and passed both externally and internally.
 This information is to be further broken down into local authorities.

-Inclusions/ Do not include: exclusions non self-contained units within your total stock; and leased properties from other landlord or properties that you do not own, within your total stock.
-Ensure to include: stock that has been assessed fully for SHQS both externally and internally as exempt, properties which have a combination of failing and exempt elements.
+- non self-contained units within your total stock; and - leased properties from other landlord or properties that you do not own, within your total stock.

+- stock that has been assessed fully for SHQS both externally and internally - as exempt, properties which have a combination of failing and exempt elements.